 How the Debt Avalanche Method Works

-Make a list of all your debts.
-Start with the loan or credit card that has the highest interest rate and work your way down to the one with the lowest interest rate.
+Then make a list of all your debts.
+Start with the loan or credit card that has the highest interest rate, and work your way down to the one with the lowest interest rate.
 Don’t pay any attention to which one has the highest balance or the highest minimum payment.
-The Avalanche Method is all about interest.
+The Avalanche Method is all about interest rate.

-Continue to make the minimum payments on all your debts, but put anything you can (including bonuses, tax refunds, that $20 your grandma stuck in your pocket the last time you saw her) toward paying off the high-interest debt at the top of the list.
+Continue to make the minimum payments on all your debts, but put anything you can (bonuses, tax refunds, that $20 your grandma stuck in your pocket) toward paying off the high-interest debt at the top of the list.

 Fans of the Debt Avalanche Method laud its efficiency.
 The most expensive debt is ditched first, which can be a big money saver.
-And the amount of time it takes to get out of debt overall is cut too, as long as payments keep being made, because less interest accumulates every month.
+And the amount of time it takes to get out of debt overall is cut too, because less interest accumulates every month.

-Remember: The compound interest (interest on interest) you love as a saver can crush you when you owe money.
+Remember, the compound interest (interest on interest) that you love in your savings account can crush you when you owe money.
 Although compounding periods vary from daily to monthly to annually, depending on the type of debt, credit card balances are typically compounded daily.

-And if you start missing payments, the interest rate you’re paying will likely increase, costing you even more.
-(Check out the minimum payment warning on your monthly statement if you need help keeping yourself in line.
-Required by the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 , it informs a cardholder just how long it would take to pay off a balance if only the minimum monthly payment is made, as well as how much would need to be paid each month to pay off that balance in three years.
-The total dollar amount paid in each scenario is also disclosed.)
+If you need help keeping yourself in line, check out the minimum payment warning on your monthly statement.
+It informs a cardholder just how long it will take to pay off a balance if only the minimum monthly payment is made, as well as how much will need to be paid each month to pay off that balance within three years.
+The total dollar amount paid in each scenario is also disclosed.

 Another downside to the Avalanche is that it assumes paying off debt as quickly as possible is always the right thing to do.
-But there are other factors to consider:
+But there are other factors to consider, like your credit score.

-• Besides the psychological boost that might be needed to stay with a plan, there’s the boost to your credit score to think about.

-If you’re contemplating purchasing a home or car in the near future, or taking out some other kind of loan, it may be worth running the numbers and looking at how your paydown plan will affect your credit utilization ratio and improve your potential to qualify for a lower interest rate.
+If you’re contemplating purchasing a home or car in the near future, or taking out some other kind of loan, it may be worth running the numbers and looking at how your paydown plan will affect your credit utilization ratio and improve your ability to qualify for a lower interest rate.